LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/MicrosoftDirectLine/introduction.md

 ### Implementation Details

-If a message is routed to the bot the connector implements the following steps to retrieve the responses from the Direct Line API.
+If a message is routed to the bot the connector implements the following steps to retrieve the responses from the Direct Line API:
-It will get a client either from the cache or by getting the information from the Direct Line API.
+* It will get a client either from the cache or by getting the information from the Direct Line API.
-In case of a new conversation a request to start a new conversation is also send to the Direct Line API.
+* In case of a new conversation, a request to start a new conversation is also send to the Direct Line API.

 <img class="fancyimage" src="img/ThirdPartyBots/microsoft-flow-init-conversation.png">

-After a conversation client has been retrieved in this way the customer message is send to the Direct Line API.
+After a conversation client has been retrieved in this way, the customer message is send to the Direct Line API.
 The connector does retries on error responses and will poll for the responses after the message has been successfully send.

 <img class="fancyimage" src="img/ThirdPartyBots/microsoft-flow-send-activity.png">